VitorMarinheiro/RestAssured/README.md

 # RestAssured

-- :us: If you want to read this article in English, click [here](README.md).README

 - :beginner: Caso você queira ler esse artigo em Português, clique [aqui](ReadmePT.md).

 This project uses the public [The Cat API - Cats as a Service